 We first assumed that Judy's house would be on pier and beam foundation, but it appeared to both me and her builder that her lot was flat enough for a slab, so she could save money by having a stamped, dyed concrete patio in the back instead of a wooden deck.
 In addition, she will never have the expense of maintaining a wooden deck, as we have at our house (where we recently paid $1000+ to get our deck resealed).

-When the lot was cleared of the thick stand of trees and brush, could see that the lot was not as flat as we thought, and the builder (Buss Construction) went back to pier-and-beams.
+When the lot was cleared of the thick stand of trees and brush, we could see that the lot was not as flat as we thought, and the builder (Buss Construction) went back to pier-and-beams.
 Since we already had a contract, he did not charge any more and he agreed to still do a dyed concrete slab patio in back

-We spec-ed the house to have 9' ceilings throughout, but Buss offered to step-up the master bedroom ceiling and make the master bath ceiling vaulted.
+We spec-ed the house to have flat 9' ceilings throughout, but Buss offered to step-up the master bedroom ceiling and make the master bath ceiling vaulted.
 This turned out not to be a trivial task.
 (See pictures of framing.)

 To maximize the view and the amount of light coming in, we specified a wall of windows across the living and dining areas: